chef/chef-workstation/www/site/content/docs/reference/config.md

 ```

 Description
 : List of experimental features.
 Features are not enabled by default.
-Enable the feature with `name=true` and disable with `name=false`.
+Enable the feature with `name = true` and disable with `name = false`.
 The above example enables one feature, which is the `analyze` feature.
 You can also enable or disable any feature from the command line using an environment variable.
 For example, setting `CHEF_FEAT_ANALYZE=true` from the command line enables the `analyze` feature for the duration of your terminal session.

 Values
 : `name = true`, `name = false`

-`CHEF_FEAT_[NAME]`
-: When set to any value, the feature will be turned on.

 Used by
 : The entire Chef Workstation ecosystem.